-Civil Rights Score: 8 In France, even though there is an established tradition of the rule of law and the recognition and protection of civil and fundamental rights, there is also a long history of infringements of those rights.
+Civil Rights Score: 8

+In France, even though there is an established tradition of the rule of law and the recognition and protection of civil and fundamental rights, there is also a long history of infringements of those rights.
 The two main reasons for this are related to the distrust, and often contempt, of government toward the judiciary.
 This behavior dates back to the French Revolution and has been further exacerbated by the country's fraught political history; violations have continued to occur up until the 1980s.

 The situation has improved considerably in recent history for several reasons.
-France's judicial system now acts in the shadow of international courts which sanction national violations of the rule of law.
+France's judicial system now acts in the shadow of international courts which prosecutes national violations of the rule of law.
 The European Court of Human Rights and the Court of Justice of the European Union play an incremental but decisive role in this progress.

 With the proclamation of a state of emergency by the government following the terrorist attacks of 13 November 2015 and its extension until 1 November 2017 by the parliament, the question of possible infringements of civil rights has become an important issue.
 The Council of Europe has been informed about this measure, which implies a possible breach of human rights, according to article 15 of the European Human Rights Convention.
 Up to now, infringements have been rather limited, and the administrative courts have exerted control of the individual or collective measures adopted by the government in spite of pressures from right-wing political parties and the police to further restrict the rights of persons suspected of supporting terrorist activities.
+Numerous observers have argued that the repression of the Yellow Vest protests entailed a disproportionate use of force.
+However, the use of violence by protesters also reached a level rather rare even by French standards.

-Political Liberties Score: 9 Political liberties are well-protected in France.
+Political Liberties Score: 9 Political liberties are presently well-protected in France.
 This situation can be explained by several factors.
-The fact that these liberties are considered as the heritage of the French Revolution sets them in a quasi-sacred position.
-Protections were granted and solidified by the highest administrative court during the Third and Fourth Republics.
-Recently, the increasing and active role of the Constitutional Council in striking down laws which could jeopardize said liberties has been crucial.
+The fact that these liberties are considered to be the legacy of the French Revolution sets them in a quasi-sacred position.
+The protections were granted and solidified by the highest administrative court during the Third and Fourth Republics.
+Recently, the Constitutional Council has played an increasingly active role in striking down laws that could jeopardize these liberties.
 The expansion of the court's powers stemmed from its 1971 decision to protect the right of association from governmental intervention.
+However, history has shown that the status of such liberties could be diminished in times of crisis or military conflict.

 A controversial and still not fully resolved issue is related to the interpretation of the separation of religious and public life (laicité).
 The ban on religious signs and symbols in all places of public administration and institutions is, in theory, applicable to all religious affiliations but concerns mainly the Islamic community.
-There is a growing uneasiness among the population about the manifestation of "differences," issues which right-wing and extreme-right parties are particularly vocal about.
-One observes a growing illiberal attitude in public opinion and a rejection of differences based, in particular, on religious beliefs (e.g., Halāl food, public religious demonstrations and wearing burkinis on public beaches).
+There is a growing uneasiness among the population about the public display of "differences," issues which right-wing and extreme-right parties are particularly vocal about.
+Indeed, an increasingly illiberal attitude has been evident in public opinion, manifesting in the rejection of differences based particularly on religious beliefs (e.g., Halāl food, public religious demonstrations and wearing burkinis on public beaches).

-Nondiscrimination Score: 6 In principle, any discrimination such as those based on gender, race, ethnic origin or religion is banned by the constitution and by fundamental law.
+Nondiscrimination Score: 6 In principle, any discrimination based on factors such as gender, race, ethnic origin or religion is banned by the constitution and by many specific laws.
 Beyond the recognition of the right of non-discrimination, however, institutional monitoring, judicial support and policy measures to ensure such rights are less than adequate.